Skip to Main Content

 Advisory: CTIS-09 and CTIS-20.

-This course provides a broad overview of cloud security, allowing students to gain critical insights into issues such as techniques to implement security controls and threat protection, data security, key management, and identity and access management.
-This course also covers networks in cloud and hybrid environments as part of an end-to-end infrastructure.
-(04/22)
+This course provides a broad overview of cloud security, allowing students to gain critical insights into issues such as techniques to implement security controls, threat protection, data security, key management, and identity and access management.
+In addition, students will explore AI-driven security solutions, such as threat detection, anomaly detection, and automated response systems.
+This course also covers networks in cloud and hybrid environments as part of an end-to-end infrastructure, with a focus on leveraging AI to enhance security monitoring, optimize network traffic, and identify vulnerabilities in real-time.
+(12/24)

 3 units: 1.5 hours lecture, 4.5 hours lab.